furkan-cat/react-keyboard-app/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Type to see user feedback.
 It's a basic virtual keyboard.
-I'll add some integrate some updates after.
+After a while later I'm gonna integrate some updates.
+One issue that i can not handle with shift buttons.
+For now they are not working together.
+But fur now..
+Currently I'm working on it..

 [Project-Demo](https://react-virtual-keyboard.netlify.app/)